upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 ## What is governed

 Upstream Software Engineering governs neither activity nor artifacts in themselves.
 It governs the articulated commitments that define and constrain a long-lived software system.

+→ See **[Software system](../software-system.md)** for the definition of the enduring socio-technical entity that bears intent.

 The longevity of such systems makes durable epistemic governance necessary.
 This requires distinguishing clearly between:

 - execution and its products, and
 - the normative knowledge that orients and constrains them.